NorthLink Ferries to operate revised timetable during dry dock period

-NorthLink Ferries has today (Thursday 21 December) published timetables confirming arrangements for the regular planned maintenance of its passenger vessels, with one vessel at a time due to be out of service between 22 January and 20 February.
+NorthLink Ferries has published timetables confirming arrangement for the regular planned maintenance of its passenger vessels, with one vessel at a time due to be out of service between 13 January and 25 March 2019.

-MV Hamnavoe, which operates between Scrabster and Stromness, will be removed from service from 22 January - 4 February 2017 and MV Hrossey and MV Hjaltland on the Aberdeen to Kirkwall and Lerwick route from 10 - 13 February and 17 - 20 February 2017.
+MV Hamnavoe, which operates between Scrabster and Stromness, will be removed from service for five days from 13 - 19 January and MV Hjaltland and MV Hrossey on the Aberdeen to Kirkwall and Lerwick route from 2 - 18 February and 19 - 25 March.

-Similar to previous dry dock periods, a reduced service will operate between Aberdeen and Lerwick while MV Hrossey and MV Hjaltland are undergoing maintenance.
+Similar to previous dry dock periods, a reduced service will operate between Aberdeen and Lerwick while MV Hjaltland and MV Hrossey are undergoing maintenance.
 This will result in the sailing of one vessel every other day from Lerwick to Aberdeen while daily freight connections will be continued with additional sailings of MV Helliar and MV Hildasay.

 The scheduled dry dock period has been designed to minimise disruption to customers and takes place during the quietest time of year for both passengers and freight shipments.
 Time in dry dock allows each vessel to receive routine maintenance and necessary repair work.

-Stuart Garrett, Managing Director at Serco NorthLink Ferries, commented: "We have worked hard to minimise the impact of the maintenance programme on passengers.
+Stuart Garrett, Serco's managing director at NorthLink Ferries, commented: "We have worked hard to minimise the impact of the maintenance programme on passengers.
 We have introduced arrangements that ensure travel demands will be met between Orkney and Caithness while MV Hamnavoe is in dry dock.
-This includes continuation of the popular bed and breakfast offer, introduction of our freight vessel MV Helliar and increased calls to Kirkwall by MV Hjaltland & MV Hrossey.
+This includes continuation of the popular bed and breakfast offer, introduction of our freight vessel MV Helliar and increased calls to Kirkwall by MV Hjaltland & MV Hrossey."

-For more information about the NorthLink Ferries and to view timetables, visit www.northlinkferries.co.uk
+For more information about NorthLink Ferries and to view timetables, visit www.northlinkferries.co.uk